mile-hi-labs/react-data/README.md

 ## Publish
+- Commit changes
-- Run `npm version patch` to build, deploy, commit, and tag the changes. https://docs.npmjs.com/cli/v6/commands/npm-version
+- Run `npm version patch` (or minor / major) to bump the version, build, deploy, and commit the new version. https://docs.npmjs.com/cli/v6/commands/npm-version